72

 ROI Score: 72/100 · Fair Value

-Washington & Jefferson College, a small private liberal arts college in Washington, Pennsylvania (about 30 miles south of Pittsburgh), scores 72 on overall ROI (Fair Value tier) -- the strongest score in this batch.
+Washington & Jefferson College, a small private liberal arts college in Washington, Pennsylvania (about 30 miles south of Pittsburgh), scores 72 on overall ROI (Fair Value tier) - the strongest score in our dataset.
 Tuition is $29,392 with average net price of $25,002 (~$100,008 over four years).
-The score is built on strong fundamentals: median earnings six years out are $45,400, climbing to $67,918 by year ten -- well above national averages and powered by significant grad-school placement (W&J has notable medical, law, and dental school feeder reputation).
+The score is built on strong fundamentals: median earnings six years out are $45,400, climbing to $67,918 by year ten - well above national averages and powered by significant grad-school placement (W&J has notable medical, law, and dental school feeder reputation).
 The 7.3-year payback period is genuinely good, comfortably under benchmark.
 Median debt is $27,000.
-Completion is 70% -- among the strongest in this batch and a real differentiator.
+Completion is 70% - among the strongest in our dataset and a real differentiator.
 The 84% three-year repayment rate is excellent.
 The 0.33 earnings premium is solid for a small liberal arts college.
 W&J's strength is in pre-professional pipelines (pre-med, pre-law, pre-dental, accounting, economics) where graduates exit to high-earning grad-school tracks.
 This is genuinely defensible value for academically-prepared students who can stack significant aid.

 Payback Period